WebF0x/GeneralAI/AIs/RandomAI/README.md

 RandomAI
 ========

+Useful to test if your AI is better than pure luck and if it can learn and improve itself over time.

 - Random outputs
 - No memory whatsoever

-Useful to test if your AI is smarter than a dice throw.